adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/carousel/v1/carousel/README.md

 1. `./autoplay` - defines whether or not the carousel should automatically transition between slides.
 2. `./delay` - defines the delay (in milliseconds) when automatically transitioning between slides.
+3. `./autopauseDisabled` - defines whether or not automatic pause when hovering the carousel is disabled.

 It is also possible to define the allowed components for the Carousel.